riccardotorre/DNNLikelihood_dev/docs/data.rst

         Number of dimensions of the X data (i.e. number of parameters entering in the logpdf).
-It is automatically set to the length of the first point in the input argument :option:`data_X`.
+It is automatically set to the length of the first vector in the input argument :option:`data_X`.

             - **type**: ``int``